gpaux/Mediana/CaseStudy02.md

        method = "TTest")
 {% endhighlight %}

 To request the Hochberg procedure with unequally weighted  hypotheses, the user needs to assign a list of hypothesis weights to the `par` argument of the `MultAdjProc` object.
 The weights typically reflect the relative importance of the individual null hypotheses.
 Assume, for example, that 60% of the overall weight is assigned to H3 and the remainder is split between H1 and H2.
-In this case, the `MultAdjProc` object should be as follow:
+In this case, the `MultAdjProc` object should be defined as follow:

 {% highlight R %}
 MultAdjProc(proc = "HochbergAdj",
             par = parameters(weight = c(0.2, 0.2, 0.6)))
 {% endhighlight %}

-It should be noted that the order of the weight must be identical to the order of the `Test` objects defined in the Analysis Model.
+It should be noted that the order of the weights must be identical to the order of the `Test` objects defined in the analysis model.

-## Evaluation Model
+## Define an Evaluation Model

-As was illustrated in the [Evaluation Model page](EvaluationModel.html), an evaluation model specifies clinically relevant criteria for assessing the performance of the individual tests defined in the corresponding analysis model or composite measures of success.
+An evaluation model specifies clinically relevant criteria for assessing the performance of the individual tests defined in the corresponding analysis model or composite measures of success.
 In virtually any setting, it is of interest to compute the probability of achieving a significant outcome in each individual test, e.g., the probability of a significant difference between placebo and each dose.
-This is accomplished by requesting a `Criterion` object with `method = MarginalPower`.
+This is accomplished by requesting a `Criterion` object with `method = "MarginalPower"`.

 Since the trial will be declared successful if at least one dose-placebo comparison is significant, it is natural to compute the overall success probability, which is defined as the probability of demonstrating treatment benefit in one of more dosing groups.
-This is equivalent to evaluating disjunctive power in the trial (`method = DisjunctivePower`).
+This is equivalent to evaluating disjunctive power in the trial (`method = "DisjunctivePower"`).

 In addition, the user can easily define a custom evaluation criterion.
 Suppose that, based on the results of the previously conducted trials, the sponsor expects a much larger treatment treatment difference at Dose H compared to Doses L and M. Given this, the sponsor may be interested in evaluating the probability of observing a significant treatment effect at Dose H and at least one other dose.
 The associated evaluation criterion is implemented in the following function: